idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 - **Errors inside dispatched functions won't surface to the caller.** Use `warn` or `pcall` inside your functions for debugging.
 - **`Data` defaults to `{}`** if not provided.
 Your functions always receive a table, never `nil`.
 - **Character is always optional.** Guard with `if args.Character then` before using it in any module that might be called without one.
-- **Moduels that are required to being called characterless, have to do checks to make sure that the call isnt spoofed
+- Moduels that are required to being called characterless, have to do checks to make sure that the call isnt spoofed.
 - **`UniHandler` rejects any character that doesn't belong to the sending player.** Clients can only pass their own character.
 NPCs call the server directly and bypass `OnServerEvent` entirely.
+- ** This system still requires you to have exploit counter measures. make sure to make it ask the server for important stuff and never trust the client. because its prediction based, this system instantly does the client stuff and then requests the server side of the action, which MUST! have server check so people wont exploit it, and if they exploit the client part, it wont affect anyone drasticly.

 **Planned:**
 - Rollback system for misprediction correction (animations, state)